 Get Professional Support

 The above process (as simply as I have tried to put it) can be tiring for many.
 Moreover, if you aren’t a security-savvy person, you cannot be completely sure you executed the plugin VAPT flawlessly.
-Therefore, we recommend that you get a professional VAPT to get better results.
+Therefore, we recommend that you get a professional VAPT or security audit for your WordPress plugin to get better results.

 Astra’s security experts will thoroughly go through the plugin’s source code, configurations, permissions, and run over 1250 tests to spot vulnerabilities in the plugin or any software and help you resolve them.